ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab6_Optional/README.md

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab6_Optional/Lab6_Task6.3_2.png)
 **Q63: What problems have you found developing this section?
 How did you solve them**

+We were trying to find a way to process the images on the fly and send them directly to Google Vision API.

-**Q64: How long have you been working on this session (including the optional part)?
-What have been the main difficulties you have faced and how have you solved them? **
+**Q64: How long have you been working on this session ?
+What have been the main difficulties you have faced and how have you solved them?**

+We have worked in this session 4 hours.